How to start up your Homeschool in 5 Easy Steps!

 Even though I come with a primary school teaching background (of roughly 2 years) – a job I thoroughly enjoyed at the loveliest school in London before I got married – I was nervous about homeschooling my own children.
 Yes believe it or not, I was nervous.
 It wasn’t the teaching aspect as much, but the questions that kept me wondering were – “Will my child enjoy being taught by her mama?”
 Will she feel a bit lonely?”
 “Will I realistically be able to pull this off?”
 I did my research and I read widely.
 I read what other homeschooling mums of years of experience had to say.
 My most inspiring read was ‘The Fitra Journal,’ a quarterly magazine written by Muslim homeschooling Mamas.
 After that I was motivated, I set myself a start date, teamed up with another super determined homeschooling mama (we now home-school our girls together! 🙂 ) and spent a whole month preparing.
 So here’s my little bit of advice to anyone who intends to start.

-2. Organise your weekly routines – kids swimming, Qur’an time, mama’s ME time, any other weekly activities – organise how it fits into your week.
+Organise your weekly routines, be it kids swimming, Qur’an time, mama’s ME time, shopping for the week or any other weekly activities – organise how it fits into your week.

-5. You NEED to get organised – for your own piece of mind.
-Also I’ll be coming back to this point as I hope to share tips on how to make yearly plans for your home-school 🙂
+Give yourself a month to get organised for your own piece of mind.
+Also I’ll be coming back to this point as I hope to share tips on how to make yearly plans for your home-school